-Below are some basic tips to help you to fit a new final drive and connect the hydraulic hoses / pipes correctly.
-Don’t forget the original machine manufacturers procedures should be followed where possible.
+Below are some basic tips to help you to fit a new final drive and connect the hydraulic hoses and pipes correctly.

 Removing the old drive

 - Sling the final drive and take the weight: Caution: final drives can be very heavy

 - Remove the hoses and cap them, plug the ports on the track motor.
 It is very important to seal all hydraulic hoses and ports to prevent contamination of the hydraulic system.